Regency Downs, Queensland: Geography

-Administration
+It is approximately 75 kilometres from Brisbane and 55 kilometres from Toowoomba.

 The Lockyer Valley Regional Council is the local government authority for Regency Downs.

+Historically a rural area, it has increasingly been subdivised into rural residential house sites reducing the agriculture in the locality.
+The predominant land use is housing with the remainder of the land used for grazing on native vegetation.

 History

 The locality was named and bounded on 3 June 1994 and amended on 26 May 2000.
 The district was re-gazetted on 29 August 2008 due to local council amalgamations under the Local Government Reform Implementation Act 2007.

+Demographics

+The population of Regency Downs has consistently grown from 2006 to 2021.

+Education

+There are no schools in Regency Downs.
+The nearest government primary schools are: